ingenieux/beanstalker/elasticbeanstalk-service-webapp-archetype/src/main/resources/archetype-resources/README.md

-# Welcome to your beanstalk-webapp Archetype Project
+# Welcome to your beanstalk-maven-plugin archetype project!

 ## About